Rising-Stars-by-Sunshine/Stats_201_AlbertLi/data/README.md

 This project involved extracting post information from r/WallStreetBets using the PRAW (Python Reddit API Wrapper) library.
 The main focus was on three key elements: post content, upvotes, and comments.
 Utilizing Reddit API credentials, PRAW was employed to extract every post from r/WallStreetBets within the past year.
 The aim was to sort for quality by selecting posts with a minimum of 10000 upvotes and comments.
 This criterion was chosen to ensure that only posts with sufficient community interaction were included, indicating a potential shift in opinion or sentiment about a specific asset or the market as a whole.

+## Data Extraction

+The data extraction process involved accessing the Reddit API and retrieving posts meeting the specified criteria.
+The extracted data included post content, upvote count, and the number of comments for each post.
+This dataset was then manually labeled to create true labels, which would be used to compare the results of sentiment analysis models.

+## Sentiment Analysis Models

+After data preparation, three sentiment analysis models were employed to analyze the labeled dataset.
+The models used were:

+1. VaderSentiment: Model designed for sentiment analysis on text data and provides a polarity score for each post.

+2. Twitter-roBERTa-base: Leverages the roBERTa-base architecture, fine-tuned on Twitter data.

+3. distilRoberta-financial-sentiment: Model fine-tuned specifically for financial sentiment analysis.

 ## Data Dictionary

 | Variable Name   | Definition           | Description                                    | Frequency | Sample Observation                                      | Type      |